 How many articles can you read about marketing for contractors before you get sick and tired of them?
-In today’s podcast we are going to discuss the top 10 marketing ideas for contractors as defined by experts in the industry.
+In today’s podcast, we are going to discuss the top 10 marketing ideas for contractors as defined by experts in the industry.
 There’s plenty of misinformation out there about how to improve search rankings in 2019.
-Sometimes hearing from people who have been successful applying these methods to countless contractors like yourself is the anecdote for the perpetual distribution of nonsense.
+Sometimes hearing from people who have been successfully applying these methods to countless contractors like yourself is the anecdote for the perpetual distribution of nonsense.
 Contractor Webmasters has hundreds of clients on board who enjoy the following marketing fundamentals:

 1) Optimize for Search

 Your contractor service must be represented by a custom website that is optimized for search.
 SEO for contractors is the most efficient and affordable way to generate leads, but it only reaches its potential with a custom design.
 Template websites are a disservice to SEO and will hinder your efforts to secure rankings for relevant keyword terms in your service location.
 SEO is worth every penny.
 Our websites include 100 schema markup points that help Google parcel your data and index it.

 2) Create Great Content

 Nobody wants to read through boring blocks of text, especially if they are grammatically incorrect, off-topic, and lack a satisfaction of the user’s search intent.
 The reader of your content came to your website for a reason.
 It is your job through content creation to make sure that reason is justified through their on-site experience.
 Do they have a question?
 Do they need a piece of information?
 If so, your content must clearly and conveniently showcase that to them.

 Getting your Google Maps listing to show up for relevant keyword terms requires full optimization of your Google My Business profile, company website, and the integration of them as a singular representation of your company.
 While a search of your brand name will prompt Google to display your Maps listing regardless, showing up for keyword terms that people search for organically requires a deep content structure on your website explaining services.